-In this report, we reveal the top-ranked firms in four areas: mindshare, quality, value, and most recommended firm.
-We look at the top-ranked firms overall, but where we can, we also split the data to look at perceptions in each consulting service, by client type, by industry, and by function (that is, looking at how views of respondents in different industries and different business functions vary).
+In this report, we reveal the top-ranked firms in three areas: mindshare, quality of work, and value added.
+We look at the top-ranked firms overall, but where we can, we also split the data to look at perceptions in each consulting service, by client type, and by function (that is, looking at how views of respondents in different geographies and different business functions vary).
 In breaking down the data to this level our sample sizes can become quite small, so where it isn't big enough for us to be confident making a ranking, we've declined to do so.
-That means that in this report we are unable to provide a ranking for clients in the HR function, nor for clients working in retail, pharma, healthcare, public sector, or other.
+That means that in this report we are unable to provide a ranking for clients by function.
 If you have questions about the industries we've omitted from this report, try visiting our online portal, where you'll be able to see all the data we have in one place.
 If you have further questions, please contact info@sourceglobalresearch.com.

 Mindshare: To give each firm a mindshare score, we've looked at how quickly respondents selected any particular firm.
-The firm that reached 100 responses fastest gains the top score (which is 100).
+The firm that reached the designated responses fastest gains the top score (which is 100).
 All other firms are scored in comparison to the time it takes to fill that quota.
 Think of it as firms racing each other to a finish line.